emainas/qmmd/README.md

 ---

-## salt - Post-equilibration system adjustment
+## salt - Post-equilibration System Adjustment

 Deletes tleap's counterion which is given as input and mutates the furthest water molecule into hydroxide anion